Serial-Comma/obsidian-notes/H2 Computing/Pseudocode Syntax.md

 ```

-## The only useful thing in pseudocode
+## Possibly the only useful thing in pseudocode

 `CASE-ENDCASE`
 Syntax: